Shwedagon Pagoda

 Shwedagon Pagoda: What It Actually Takes to See It Right

-The Shwedagon is 99 metres tall, covered in real gold plates, and topped with thousands of diamonds and rubies.
+The Shwedagon is 99 metres tall – not 112 as some sources claim; the current figure accounts for the umbrella-crown measurement – covered in real gold plates, and topped with thousands of diamonds and rubies.
 It has been standing on Singuttara Hill in Yangon for at least 600 years, though the pagoda itself claims 2,600.
-Whether or not you accept the older date, the scale and the craftsmanship are unlike anything else in Southeast Asia.
+Whether or not you accept the older date, the scale and craftsmanship are unlike anything else in Southeast Asia.
 Most visitors give it two hours.
 You need at least half a day.

 Getting There and Entry